 Herewith cases produced by ICN faculty do not only obtain the same style of format and teaching material, but undergo a peer-review process within the pedagogical axe (CDEC) explained below.
 This collection is characterised by its openness, creativity and trans-disciplinary content, which are the trademarks of the school within the ARTEM alliance, to provide concrete and innovative solutions to any kind of management problems.
 The cases target all public following management training, either in first-degree programmes or in Executive Education for any kind of corporation, i.e. from international groups to local SMEs.
 Since 2016, the ICN Case Collection is deposited at the CCMP (Centrale de Cas et Médias Pédagogiques), the French case-study clearing house, which is the largest global editor of French-language case-studies.
 ICN Business School is one of the only eight French business schools to have a case collection at the CCMP.
 (See for details: www.ccmp.fr.)

 Open archive portal HAL

-In a context favorable to open access, ICN Business School started in 2016 an open archives portal on HAL for two main reasons:
+In a context favorable to open access, the ICN Business School started in 2016 an open archives portal on HAL for two main reasons:

 - HAL is a tool for direct scientific communication between researchers.
-HAL optimizes the visibility of ICN research, its accessibility, speed of dissemination and impact of the deposited productions, both nationally and internationally through the interoperability of the platform with other open archives.
+HAL optimises the visibility of ICN research, its accessibility, speed of dissemination and impact of the deposited productions, both nationally and internationally through the interoperability of the platform with other open archives.

-*The CNRS is the French national institution responsible for the quality of scientific research.
-Their list of peer-reviewed journals includes, in addition to French publications, an outstanding number of international journals in the fields of business and management, as well as related topics, such as economics and sociology.
-See for details: www.cnrs.fr/
+The CNRS is the French national institution responsible for the quality of scientific research.
+Their list of peer-reviewed journals includes, in addition to the French publications, an outstanding number of international journals in the fields of business and management, as well as related topics, such as economics and sociology.
+See for details: www.cnrs.fr.

 Each year, the Faculty and Research Department of the school publishes a yearbook allowing to share results of the research activity with the teaching and research world.